Sunny M.R.

-Sunny M. R. is an Indian music composer, music producer, sound engineer, and playback singer.
+Sunny Sanour, known professionally as Sunny M.R., is an Indian music composer, music producer, sound engineer, and playback singer.
 He is best known for his music in the Telugu films Swamy Ra Ra (2013) and Uyyala Jampala (2013).
 He won Global Indian Music Award, Mirchi Music Award for the Hindi film, Yeh Jawaani Hai Deewani (2013), as the "Best Music Arranger cum Programmer" and "Song Programmer cum Arranger of the Year" in 2014.

 Early life

-Sunny M. R. studied at St. Anne's High School in Patna, Bihar and then joined as sound engineer to assist his accomplished brother, Shadab Rayeen.
+Sanour studied at St. Anne's High School in Patna, Bihar, and then joined as sound engineer to assist his accomplished brother, Shadab Rayeen.
 After 6 months, Sunny became an independent sound engineer at the age of 15.
 He mastered mixing, arranging, and composing various tunes primarily for Keerthana Digital Studios, in Hyderabad, Telangana, for 6 years.

 Career

 In Keerthana Digital studios, Sunny collaborated 350 albums mastering ragas from carnatic Music.
 In the initial stage, he used to hate composing with carnatic tunes, but realised afterwards, that jazz is a harmonised version of carnatic music.
 Then he started loving composing albums with carnatic ragas.
 Sunny moved to Mumbai to meet Sandeep Chowta and joined as a sound engineer.
 Late Anil Kumar (a music director) and Krishna Chaitanya (a lyricist) inspired Sunny to join as a music director.
 Sudheer Varma, the director of the Telugu film Swamy Ra Ra selected him to compose its soundtrack.

-Sunny is part of an innovative open music community called Blogswara.
-The Blogswara team appreciated Sunny's entry as a music director.
+Sunny was part of an open music community called Blogswara.
+The Blogswara team expressed appreciation for his involvement as a music director when it shut down in 2013.